jetspace/desktop/docs/index.md

 # Welcome to SiDE

-SiDE stands for Simple Desktop Enviroment.
+SiDE means Simple Desktop Enviroment.

 This is what it tries to be.
 Simple means 2 things:
 * Easy to use